pingcap/tispark/docs/userguide_3.0.md

 # Recommended deployment configurations of Spark

+Since TiSpark is a TiDB connector of Spark, to use it, a running Spark cluster is required.

-The following is for reference only.
-Turn to the [Spark official website](https://spark.apache.org/docs/latest/hardware-provisioning.html) for detailed hardware recommendations.
+Here we give some basic advice for the deployment of Spark.
+Please Turn to the [Spark official website](https://spark.apache.org/docs/latest/hardware-provisioning.html) for detailed hardware recommendations.

 For independent deployment of Spark cluster:
 + It is recommended to allocate 32G memory for Spark.
 Reserve at least 25% of the memory for the operating system and the buffer cache.